- Activity Level: high

 The Malinois is a generally healthy canine breed.
 There are a few things to ask any breeder regarding the health of the bloodline.
 Some of the concerns to discuss are hip dysplasia, progressive retinal atrophy, and thyroid disease.
 Through proper screening, these issues can be ruled out in most cases.

-The Malinois will shed year round, but a once a week brushing with a firm bristle brush will help control things.
-Shedding is heavier in the spring and the fall, so grooming twice a week will be advisable.
+Belgian Malinois will shed year round, but a brushing once a week with a firm bristle brush will help control things.
+Shedding is heavier in the spring and the fall, so grooming twice a week during those times is advisable.
 Weekly tooth brushing is recommended as well, so get your Malinois used to it early in life.

-This is a herding breed.
+The Belgian Malinois is a herding breed.
 These dogs are fast, agile, and extremely athletic.
-They are well suited for agility, flyball, or herding competitions.
+They are well-suited for agility, flyball, or herding competitions.